muthhus/jcf.github.com/_posts/2011-05-02-please-do-rest-right.markdown

 ---
 title: Please do REST right
 layout: post
+description: REST can be a fantastic guiding mantra when builing an API; I know I use it extensively to provide consistency and a low barrier to entry.
+Sadly some people claim to offer RESTful APIs but are far from getting it right.
 ---

 I recently received an email from a large email delivery company